aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 # Module 2: Disability Justice: Accessibility

-## WEEK 6: Accessibility, part I: Definition, History, and Legality (Feb 11)
+## WEEK 6: Accessibility, part I: Definition, History, and Legality (Class, Feb 11)

 One of the most important lessons from Eve Kosofsky Sedgwick, Judith Butler, and their ilk is this: No body is the same.
 Usually when we make something, we make it according to our own body.
 So if I make a table, I make it according to my height.
 But not everyone is the same height as me.
 Is it possible to make other tables?
 Is it possible to make an adjustable table?
 Similar situations can be found online.
 This week, we think about what accessibility means, how we have arrived at our current levels of accessibility, and the legal concerns tied to accessibility.